IELTS Writing – how your band score is calculated

 Selecting what information to present

-A bit tricky, you need to be careful to not throw away useful information and to not include every little detail.
+A bit tricky, you need to be careful not to throw away useful information yet avoid including every little detail.

 Presenting an overview

-Describing what the graph shows without repeating the task, in your own words.
-If you don’t have an overview or copy the task it will cost you marks.
+Describing what the graph shows without repeating the task statement (task prompt), in your own words.
+If you don’t have an overview or copy the task statement it will cost you marks.

 Presenting key features